dostuffthatmatters/jax-capability-analysis/README.md

 ### PRNG Key Management

-The way, the JAX documentation wants users to generate new random keys is very cumbersome to read and write.
+The way the JAX documentation wants users to generate new random keys is very cumbersome to read and write.

 ```python
 rng = jax.random.PRNGKey(seed=42)